 Amazingly stylish and surprisingly elegant, the new Orient Dyno Alarm (Refs.
 FTD09004B and FTD09005W) collection of inexpensive quartz chronograph makes it possible to look smart and cool without breaking the bank.
 It is almost like if your Toyota Prius was designed by Bertone.

 Having said that, I must admit that it is truly a pleasure to also say a couple of hundred of good words pertaining this beautiful Orient Dyno Alarm collection of dressy chronographs.
-Although at Orient’s USA website the timepieces are listed at just $355 (and you can find one on eBay at just over $210), the gadget looks very convincing featuring a nice blend of elements that, while clearly inspired by their European rivals (mostly Omega, I think), still look very organic.
+Although at Orient’s USA website the timepieces are listed at just $355 (and you can find one on eBay at just over $210), the gadget looks convincing featuring a nice blend of elements that, while clearly inspired by their European rivals (mostly Omega, I think), still looks organic.